AriFordsham/arifordsham.github.io/_posts/2021-05-14-how-i-reduced-my-ci-time-by-84-percent.md

 Success!
 After generating the cache, run time has dropped from 32 minutes to 7 minutes.

-A look at the build log shows that this time is dominated by downloading and uploading the cache zip, so there's no more simple optimization opportunities.
+A look at the build log shows that this time is dominated by downloading and uploading the cache zip.
+Even adding `--fast` to `ci/build.sh`, which tells stack to do unoptimized builds, made negligble difference, so I concluded there's no more simple optimization opportunities.

 Since I initially set up CI, my project has grown and added dependencies.
 So I ran the latest version, with and without the cache enabled.